 How To Learn Georgian

 Fortunately, it’s not all doom and gloom for Georgian learners.
-Georgian gives us a bit of a break with its lack of grammatical genders, missing definite and indefinite articles, and dropped subjects, avoiding the complexities that even learners of common foreign languages like German or French can’t enjoy.
+Georgian gives us a bit of a break with its lack of grammatical genders, missing definite and indefinite articles, and dropped subjects.
+Many of the complexities that even learners of common foreign languages like German or French are avoided in Georgian.

-To learn Georgian without a fuss, begin building up your language learning confidence by mastering the Georgian alphabet and wrapping your tongue around Georgian pronunciation with a good self-study beginner’s course or Internet site.
-Finding good English-language Georgian learning resources can sometimes be a challenge, but here are few to get you started:
+To learn Georgian without a fuss, begin building up your language learning confidence by mastering the Georgian alphabet.
+Wrap your tongue around Georgian pronunciation with a good self-study beginner’s course or Internet site.
+Finding good English-language Georgian learning resources can sometimes be a challenge.
+Here are few to get you started:

 - Beginner’s Georgian: For English-speakers, there’s no better introduction to the Georgian language than this course from Hippocrene.
 Packaged with two audio CDs, Beginner’s Georgian can’t be beat for teaching proper Georgian pronunciation and learning conversational Georgian.